 Yrh and pull up a loop (2 loops on hook).

-The long loop will now be secured and you can finish off the knot by working yrh and pull through both loops on hook.
-This is just like working a dc so sometimes this knot section is called a dc knot.
+The long loop will now be secured and you can finish off the crochet knot by working yrh and pull through both loops on hook.
+This is just like working a dc so sometimes this knot section is called a double crochet knot.
 The knot will look similar to a dc, with two loops at the top that you can work into on the next row.